Soostone/kinesis-app/README.md

 ## TODOs

 ### Immediate Needs

+- Add verbosity to config and disable majority of stdout messages
 - Needs an automated test suite
-- Modify node so multiple processes from same machine is safe
 - Need to test/debug multi-node operation
 - Need to test/debug shard splits and merges
-- Need to test config locking

 ### Later Investigation
+- Add physical node awareness to balancing (for multiple processes per machine)
 - How to handle shard splits and merges
     - Take a look at PivotCloud repository
 - Simple web GUI to monitor cluster and basically elaborate ClusterState
     - Spin up a local webserver via snap/warp/etc. to periodically poll for cluster state and show some metrics.